OrthoIndy and OrthoIndy Hospital’s Patient Rights & Responsibilities

-B. You and/or your representative have the right to make informed decisions regarding your care, the right to be told your current health status, and be involved in care planning and treatment.
+B. You and/or your representative have the right to make informed decisions regarding your care, the right to be told your current health status and to be involved in care planning and treatment.

 D. You have the right to have a family member or representative of your choice, and/or your own doctor notified promptly that you have been admitted to the hospital.
 You have the right to designate a lay care giver who will assist you with your care at home after you leave the hospital.
-This person may or may not be the same person designated as the health care representative described in Section C above.
-You are not required to designate a lay caregiver, but if you do, we will ask you to complete a form to give us permission to release your medical information to that person.
+You have the right to designate a lay care giver, but if you do, we will ask you to complete a form to give us permission to release your medical information to that person.
 Prior to your discharge, we will attempt to communicate with your lay care giver about your post-discharge instructions.
-We will also provide you with information at the time of your discharge regarding your post-discharge needs at home, and you should share this with your lay care giver as well.
+We will also provide you with information at the time of your discharge regarding your post-discharge needs at home, and you should share this with your lay caregiver as well.